zhengyangchoong/cy2003-cellcounting/README.md

-# cy2003-cellcounting
+# cy2003-cellcounting: cell_counting branch

+This branch contains the different iterations of the cell counting model.
+For organisation, older versions of the model have been stored in the python notebook and existing `.py` files includes the more recent Blob Detection versions.

+# Running the Python Notebook in Google Colab

 ## Getting Started with Google Colab

 You will require a notebook (.ipynb) to run code from as the main point of interaction.
-In this case, it would be `cellcounting.ipynb` (not ready but can try).
+In this case, it would be `cellcounting.ipynb`, which can be downloaded from this branch.
 Download this notebook and save it into your Google Drive.
 Click and open it; Google should automatically redirect you to a Google Colab workspace.
+Alternatively, you can also try it on Google Colab [here](https://colab.research.google.com/drive/1TpMPwQtW_eJPdbPZSXpPmW9fzbF1FXMI?authuser=0#scrollTo=s8lWMdy9MW0X).

 ### Mounting your Google Drive in the Google Colab workspace